Akamai EdgeWorkers

 Match All - Case Sensitive:

-Off - Condition _: If
+Off - Condition: If File extension

 - Criteria: